ltp19930730/EC2-Tooling/README.md

 ## Basic idea:
 ### Verification:
 Valid and exist instance id.
 Valid argument.
 Valid and exist directory on target instance.

 ### Fetching information:
-	Found the which kind of user the target instance it is by trying all types in turn(ubuntu,ec2-user,centos,fedora,admin.root).
+Found which kind of user the target instance it is by trying all types in turn(ubuntu,ec2-user,centos,fedora,admin,root).
-	Fetch the target instance's information such as availability zone, security group id etc in order to create new instance.
+Fetch the target instance's information such as availability zone, security group id ,etc in order to create new instance.

 ### Create instance:
 Create instance with same attributes of the target instance.
-	Save all the information to as file as json and grep all the new instances' id.
+Save all the information to file as json and grep all the new instances' id.
 Search the public dns of new instances by using instance's id.

 ### Waiting initializing
 Ping all new instances and get the status for every 10s.

 ### transfer data
 After all new instances initialized we can start transfer information.
 	Version 1.0
 		Using scp to download the target data into current instances and saved in temporary directory.
 		Using scp to upload the temporary directory into all the instances.